tabreturn/thonny-py5mode/README.md

 This plug-in will work with the portable version of Thonny.
 It's also likely to work with Thonny versions that include an installer.

 **Development on this package has just begun; thonny-py5mode is still in its experimental stages**.
 It's only tested on Linux right now; it *should* work on Windows.
 You should be aware that there are a few [py5 issues with Mac (OSX) computers](https://py5.ixora.io/tutorials/mac-users/).
+If you're using an alternative interpreter (as opposed to Thonny's default interpreter), you'll [encouter issues](https://github.com/tabreturn/thonny-py5mode/issues/1).

 For more on writing py5 code using this plug-in, [check out my CC Fest presentation](https://github.com/tabreturn/cc-fest-py5) on the topic.